GRB CAMP WEEK JOB DESCRIPTIONS

 Counselors: No music experience necessary.
 Counselors serve as mentors for assigned groups of girls, which involves participating in games and skits, making sure the campers are where they need to be at all times, accompanying them between classrooms, and offering advice and help throughout the day.
 The most important parts of the job are ensuring the campers’ safety and giving them support and encouragement.

 Instrument Instructors: Instrument Instructor (Electric Guitar, Electric Bass, Drum Kit, Keyboards, Vocals, Turntables).
 Music experience required.
 Our campers will possess a varying range of skill levels – some have been playing for years, many have never touched a musical instrument in their lives.
 Instructors are responsible for working with other teachers to plan lessons, teaching and creating a supportive learning environment for the campers.
-Classes will likely involve a combination of team-teaching a group of 5-10 girls and solo teaching in smaller groups with occasional one-on-one instruction. * Must be available mornings during camp week (1.5 hour classes between 9:30am-12pm, exact schedule TBA)
+Classes will likely involve a combination of team-teaching a group of 5-10 girls and solo teaching in smaller groups with occasional one-on-one instruction. * Must be available mornings during camp week (classes between 9:30am-12pm)

 Band Coach: Music experience required.
 On the first day of camp the campers form bands with each band assigned 2 band coaches.
-The coaches provide help and guidance in all aspects of working as a collaborative creative team: setting up, tuning, songwriting, learning how to play together, figuring out stage moves, etc. The coaches may also be called upon to mediate band disputes, as well as note specific positive behaviors for later recognition. * Must be available afternoons during camp week (2 hours between 1:30pm-3:30pm, exact schedule TBA) and at the showcase concert
+The coaches provide help and guidance in all aspects of working as a collaborative creative team: setting up, tuning, songwriting, learning how to play together, figuring out stage moves, etc. The coaches may also be called upon to mediate band disputes, as well as note specific positive behaviors for later recognition. * Must be available afternoons during camp week (between 1:00pm-3:30pm) Friday morning 9:30-12 PM, and at the showcase concert

 Workshop Leader: No music experience necessary.
 We will offer a range of workshops throughout the week.
 Topics may include: self-defense, basic music theory & songwriting, media literacy, beat making, team-building, history of women in music, booking & music biz, amps & sound tech, and band art, and other.
 We need people with expertise in these areas to help develop and teach a one-hour workshop.
 Workshops will typically involve co- and/or team-teaching. *Must be available to teach one-hour sessions on the day of your scheduled workshop (workshop dates and times TBA).